-Stocks slide, 10-year Treasury yield hits record low after Fed's emergency rate cut
+Stocks slide, 10-year Treasury at record low after Fed's rate cut

-NEW YORK (Reuters) - Global equity markets slid on Tuesday and the yield on 10-year U.S. Treasuries fell below 1% for the first time after the Federal Reserve cut interest rates in an emergency move to shield the U.S. economy from the impact of the fast-spreading coronavirus.
+NEW YORK (Reuters) - Global equity markets slid on Tuesday and the yield on 10-year U.S. Treasuries fell below 1% for the first time after the Federal Reserve cut interest rates to shield the U.S. economy from the impact of the fast-spreading coronavirus.

 Gold prices surged and the dollar sank as markets reacted to the Fed’s surprise cut of the federal funds rate by a half percentage point, to a target range of 1.00% to 1.25%.

-Yields on U.S. government debt fell across the board as investors grabbed Treasuries and other safe-have assets, such as gold, amid the uncertainty sparked by the rate cut.
+Yields on U.S. government debt fell across the board as investors grabbed Treasuries and other safe-have assets, such as gold, amid the uncertainty sparked by the decision to cut rates at an emergency meeting.

 Fed Chair Jerome Powell said in a statement that the coronavirus would weigh on the U.S. economy for some time and he believed the central bank’s action would provide “a meaningful boost to the economy.”